 - Organizational letterhead signed by an authorized individual ( (digital signatures are acceptable and must be verifiable)

-Employment Reference Letter Points to Note
+Employment Reference Letter points to note

 - References containing tasks copied and pasted from ANZSCO will not be approved.

 An employment reference letter is required for each episode of work.
 All references must include detailed information from the employer about the responsibilities you accomplished and the skills you used on the job.
 Your employer or a person authorized by your employer must sign references.
-The name, position of job, and contact information of the referring person must be clearly stated.
+The name, position of the job, and contact information of the referring person must be clearly stated.

 How do you submit your Employment Reference Letter?

-When drafting the online applications, applicants must break out employment episodes to indicate “Australia” and “Outside of Australia” employment.
+When drafting the online applications, applicants must break out employment episodes to indicate “Australia” and “outside of Australia” employment.